 The UW-Milwaukee School of Nursing prepares a diverse population of students to become science-based, compassionate, leaders through engaging educational programs across settings and levels of practice.

 The Office of Clinical Placement partners with healthcare organizations and community agencies to provide real-world learning opportunities.
 Our students work to improve health through evidence-based practice and interprofessional collaboration.
-These experiences are a vital part of the UWM College of Nursing curriculum to develop leaders who transform health care delivery and health policy.
+These experiences are a vital part of the UWM School of Nursing curriculum to develop leaders who transform health care delivery and health policy.

 Group clinical placements

 Our prelicensure students participate in small group clinical experiences in long term care settings, community agencies, hospital nursing units, and specialty care areas.
 These real-world experiences prepare our graduates to provide excellent care to individuals and groups for illness prevention and restoration of health.
 If you are interested in hosting instructor-led group clinical experiences, contact the Office of Clinical Placement.

 Our RN-BS students complete a capstone project which synthesizes knowledge from current and past learning experiences to apply clinical decision making and provide comprehensive nursing care to individuals, families, groups, and communities.
 To learn more about precepting a RN-BS capstone student, contact the Office of Clinical Placement.

 Our master’s degree students complete a unique capstone project in consultation with a clinical agency through a selected microsystem assessment.
 The capstone project targets a group, population, or community at the point of care.
 To learn more about precepting a master’s degree student capstone project, contact the Office of Clinical Placement.